InKnowWorks/IKW-GraphEngine/README.md

 # Microsoft Graph Engine

-The Microsoft Graph Engine is a fantastic technology and although the original Microsoft Repo does not get much love or attention from the Microsoft Research team the software works and we are using the it in a number of commercial applications and Azure hosted Microservices.
+The Microsoft Graph Engine is a fantastic technology and although the original Microsoft Repo does not get much love or attention from the Microsoft Research team the software works and we are using it in a number of commercial applications and Azure hosted Microservices.
 We use it heavily @ InKnowWorks and at RocketUrBiz and thus we continue to evolve the technology.

 ## Focus on Semantic Technology